Prescription or Over the Counter: Follow Directions to Stay Safe

 Over a million Americans wind up in the emergency room each year due to adverse drug events — harm resulting from use or misuse of medicine.

-Medicine is not taken as prescribed half the time, and prescriptions are often never even filled.
+Research shows that medicine is not taken as prescribed half the time, and each year, millions of prescriptions are often never even filled.

 Some of the reasons for that include concerns about cost and side effects, and even just forgetfulness.
 But it’s often because people don’t understand how to take medicine correctly or why it’s important.